AnnaDunajeva/twitter-clone-backend_2.0/README.md

 This repository contains backend source code.
 - [Link to frontend](https://github.com/AnnaDunajeva/twitter-clone_2.0)
 - [Link to live demo](https://twitter-frontend-4zauvs5bna-uc.a.run.app/login)
+    - if you do not wish to sign up, you can use the following credentials:
+        - username: `user`
+        - password: `12345`

 ## Setup for development
 1. Run the initial setup